-Student name Unit number and title 1 Law, Policy and Ethical Practice in Health and Sc Care Assessment criteria LO2 M2, LO4 M4 (circle as appropriate) Placement How well did you achieve the practice criteria for this unit?
-What challenges did you face?
-Are there any specific examples from your placement that evidence your learning/development, e.g. adhering to policies, procedures and practice?

-What changes or improvements do you think could be implemented into practice as a result of completing this element of the unit?

-How can you action plan to develop these skills and/or qualities further/ help to improve provision in the healthcare sector?

-Student signature Date
+Unit number and title Care actice in Health and Social Assessment criteria LO2 M2, LO4 M4 (circle as a ppropriate) Placement How well did you achieve the practice criteria for this unit?
+What challenges did you face ? les from your placement that ev Thering to policies, procedures a - What changes or improvements do you think could be implemented into practice as a result of completing this element of the unit?
+How can you action plan to do provision in the healthcare se evelop these skills and/or qualiti ctor? ies further/ help to improve Student signature Date Assessor name Assessor signature Date

-Assessor name

-Assessor signature Date